VAdri/DraghosTasks/README.md

 - [ ] Abandon a quest
 - [ ] Display a note
 - [x] Grind until reaching a specific level (and potentially an amount of XP)
+- [ ] Grind until reaching a specific reputation level (and potentially an amount of reputation points)
 - [x] Use Hearthstone
 - [x] Set hearth
 - [ ] Go to a zone